UD Guadalajara FS

 Union Deportiva Guadalajara Fútbol Sala is a futsal club based in Guadalajara, city of the province of Guadalajara in the autonomous community of Castile-La Mancha.

 The club was founded in 2000 and its pavilion is Multiusos de Guadalajara with capacity of 1,600 seaters.

 The club has the sponsorship of Gestesa.

-The club filed for bankruptcy in September 19, 2012, being subsequently disbanded.
+The club filed for bankruptcy on September 19, 2012, being subsequently disbanded.